C

 printed for the author; and sold by Messrs.
 Hawes, Clarke, and Collins, Pater-Noster Row; P. Wilson, in Dublin; A. Kincaid in Edinburgh; J. Wallis in Plymouth; W. Charnley, T. Slack, in Newcastle; and J. Dunn in Whitehaven

-Printed for John Brooks, and sold by the booksellers of London and Westminster
+printed and are to be sold by the booksellers of London and Westminster

 by C